-While there are many factors involved in determining how many solar panels to use to power your home, there is a basic formula.
-Gregg Garrison, general manager of Northeast Solar in Hatfield, MA, suggested some guidelines for the average homeowner regarding the number of panels to power both electrical and hot water needs.
+While many factors are involved in determining how many solar panels are needed to power your home, there is a basic formula.
+Gregg Garrison, general manager of Northeast Solar in Hatfield, MA, gave some guidelines for the average homeowner regarding the number of panels to power both electrical and hot water requirements.

-How many solar panels for an average household?
+How many solar panels to supply an average household?

-Garrison said that the average home is approximately 1,500 square feet and has electrical costs of about $100 per month.
-Garrison said that such a house generally needs about 16 panels to completely cover electrical power needs.
+Garrison stated that the typical home is approximately 1,500 square feet, with electrical costs of about $100 per month.
+Such a house generally needs about 16 panels to completely cover electrical power needs.

-If you are looking to heat water for the average family of four, two solar thermal panels would be needed, Garrison said.
-“The average hot water consumption is off-set by about 70 percent.”
+If you are looking to heat water for the average family of four, two solar thermal panels would be needed, Garrison explained.
+“The average hot water consumption is offset by about 70 percent.”

 What’s the difference between photovoltaic panels and solar thermal panels?